petterhh/ndt-tools/README.md

 # ndt-tools
 Tools for use with the Norwegian Dependency Treebank.

-*Note that this repository is under development and updated continuously.*
+*Note that this repository is under development.*

 ## Optimized PoS tag set
 Hohle (2016) proposes a tag set optimized for syntactic parsing of Norwegian, hitherto referred to as the optimized tag set.
-The tag set is based on the original tag set of NDT.
+This tag set is based on the original tag set of NDT, with the addition of 20 PoS tags providing more fine-grained morphosyntactic information.

 ## Data set split
 This repository provides a data set split (training/dev/test) of the Norwegian